 Your new partner should have some good reviews!

-Designing and developing an application is long-term work, so if their clients are willing to review their software partner, you’re on the good track.
+Designing and developing an application is long-term work, so if their clients are willing to review their software partner, you’re on a good track.

 n those reviews, you can find how your potential software development company communicates, what their clients love about them, how are they satisfied with the final product, etc.